 According to Mihalcea “You can imagine any number of applications for this on the front or back end of a news or social media site.”
-Fake news detector Algorithms analyzing written speech are quite common nowadays as claimed by Mihalcea and the real challenge in building a fake news detector is not in building the algorithm itself, but in finding the right data with which to train that algorithm.
+Fake news detector Algorithms analyzing written speech are quite common nowadays as claimed by Mihalcea and the real challenge is building a fake news detector is not in building the algorithm itself, but in finding the right data with which to train that algorithm.

 Ultimately Mihalcea has created its own data to develop a fake news detector for those individuals who quickly write the fake news in return for a monetary reward.
-But finally, the Michigan teams turned the algorithms to a dataset, resulting in a 76 percent success rate.
+But finally, the Michigan teams turned the algorithms into a dataset, resulting in a 76 percent success rate.

 Get Techgenyz’s roundup delivered to your inbox curated with the most important for you that keeps you updated about the future tech, mobile, space, gaming, business and more.